transkatgirl/Tapestry-Loom/README.md

 #### Tapestry Loom v1-alpha checklist

+The current target is to finish `v1-alpha` before the end of 2025.

 - [ ] Improve Weave format to improve flexibility and efficiency:
 	- [ ] Create `tapestry-weave` Rust library
 		- [x] Implement new Weave data structure & serialization+deserialization